 - 1. Open your configuration file in a text editor. - 2.
 Find the place in the configuration file where you want to add the external configuration file section. - 3.
-On a new line, type a left angle bracket (<), followed by the path to and name of the external configuration file, in quotation marks ("").
+On a new line, type a left angle bracket (<), followed by the path of the external configuration file, in quotation marks ("").
 You can use relative paths and network locations.
-After the configuration file name, add the configuration section name that you want to include.
+After the configuration file path, add the configuration section name that you want to include.
 For example: - < "K:\sharedconfig\extrasettings.cfg" [License]

-Note: You cannot include a section that already exists in your configuration file.
+You cannot include a section that already exists in your configuration file.